pbakiewicz/piceler/README.md

 # piceler
-Django app for async uploading and modyfing pictures
+Django app for async uploading and modyfing pictures with celery

 ## Built With
 * [Django](https://www.djangoproject.com/) - Web framework